Snehaa244/Snehaa244/README.md

 # ⚡ Fun Fact

 💡 Turning **creative ideas into real digital experiences**
 🚀 Exploring **new tech, AI tools, and interactive web designs**

----

 ⭐ **If you like my work, consider giving a star to my repositories!**
-💡 **Open to freelance projects, collaborations, and AI/creative work opportunities.**
+💡 **Open to freelance projects, collaborations, and AI/creative opportunities.****Open to freelance projects, collaborations, and AI/creative work opportunities.**